-Data on Cassava Sciences’ Alzheimer’s drug candidate, simufilam, found it was not only safe, but modified disease biomarkers at six months, and improved cognition at nine months.
-The drugmakers say the drug may be a disease-modifying therapy; other experts say it’s too soon to tell.
+Data on Cassava Sciences’ Alzheimer’s drug candidate, simufilam, indicates that it was not only safe, but that it modified Alzheimer's biomarkers at six months, and improved cognition at nine months.
+Experts say it’s too soon to celebrate.

 Cassava Sciences revealed positive clinical data from their simufilam trial, a potentially disease-modifying therapy for treating Alzheimer’s.
 Their preliminary study showed that simufilam significantly improved cognition and reduced psychiatric symptoms after nine months.
 Cassava Sciences is advancing this drug candidate — administered in oral tablets — to Phase 3 clinical trials.